Why Eaton Vance Corp. (EV)’s Most Recent Report Reveals Some Hints About Its Future

 Eaton Vance Corp.
-(NYSE:EV) went up by 0.46% from its latest closing price compared to the recent 1-year high of $73.68.
-The company’s stock price has collected 1.45% of gains in the last five trading sessions.
-Press Release reported 4 hours ago that Cleveland-Cliffs Set to Join S&P MidCap 400; WSFS Financial to Join S&P SmallCap 600
+(NYSE:EV) went up by 1.70% from its latest closing price compared to the recent 1-year high of $73.68.
+The company’s stock price has collected 4.02% of gains in the last five trading sessions.
+Press Release reported 15 hours ago that Eaton Vance Corp.
+Report for the Three Month Period Ended January 31, 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.